-The dentists offer orthodontic treatment to patients with incorrectly aligned teeth, jaw alignment, and some other dental issues.
-If your child shows braces’ requirement, there are many treatments an orthodontist may suggest to address the problem.
+The dentists offer orthodontic treatment to patients with incorrectly aligned teeth, jaw alignment, and other dental issues.
+If your child shows braces requirement, there are many treatments an orthodontist may suggest to address the problem.

-Many dental associations suggest that parents get a checkup for their children with an orthodontist by the time they attain 7 years.
+Many dental associations and the NCBI suggest that parents get a checkup for their children with an orthodontist by the time they attain seven years.
 Two-phase orthodontic treatment usually starts at an early age.
-Phase one of treatment focuses on the correction of muscular or skeletal orofacial environment.
+Phase one of treatment focuses on correcting the muscular or skeletal orofacial environment.

 It is done before the arrival of permanent teeth in children.

-The Phase 1 treatment focuses on the jaw position’s correction to accommodate the existing teeth and the new teeth that are yet to arrive.
+The Phase 1 treatment focuses on the correction of the jaw position to accommodate the existing and new teeth that are yet to arrive.

 The Phase 2 treatment focuses on the final alignment of teeth and jaw.

-The time between the two phases of treatment can vary from several months to years, depending upon the patient’s dental condition.
+The time between the two phases of treatment can vary from several months to years, depending on the patient’s dental condition.

 There are some advantages and disadvantages of two-phase orthodontic treatment.